Zettelkasten-Method/zettelkasten.de/content/course/index.md

 3. Demanding
 4. Very Generous with my Energy and Time (thanks Nir for this compliment!) when you put in your effort.

 I am using my Zettelkasten and develop the method for over a decade now.
 I am a coach for health and fitness for 15 years.
-Expect a coach that has a lot of experience and is a seasoned Zettelkasten practitioner himself.
+Expect a coach who has a lot of experience and is a seasoned Zettelkasten practitioner himself.

 If you have further questions, feel free to email me: <%= email("saschafast@gmail.com", subject: "ZK 101 Workshop Question", text: "Send Email") %>